Pineapple and beach in Zanzibar, Tanzania

 Tipping in Tanzania

-Finally, please remember to bring cash along with you to tip when climbing Kilimanjaro or going on safari.
-Tipping on Kilimanjaro is expected, and so you should factor this into your budget before departing.
 It's also customary to tip your safari guide – plan on $40 per car per day (so the more of you there are, the cheaper your contribution to the total tipping amount).
 You only tip at the end of a trip.

-Where should I fly to in Tanzania?
+Which airport should I use in Tanzania?

 Julius Nyerere International Airport (DAR) in Dar es Salaam

 This airport is on the east coast.
-It's the biggest airport and you may need to fly here and then catch a connection to one of the smaller ones.
-This airport makes the most sense if you're heading to west, central or southern Tanzania.
+It's the biggest and busiest airport and you may need to fly here and then catch a connection to one of the smaller airports, even if they international status.

 Kilimanjaro International Airport (JRO) near Arusha